Updated October 18, 2018

 These conditions apply to all gifts:

-● The Chronicle of Philanthropy — a publication of the Chronicle of Higher Education Inc. — is legally part of a private, for-profit company.
-The Conversation serves as the Chronicle of Philanthropy’s fiscal sponsor for a grant from the Lilly Endowment.
-Philanthropy New York serves as our fiscal sponsor for others.
+- The Chronicle of Philanthropy — a publication of the Chronicle of Higher Education Inc. — is legally part of a private, for-profit company.
+Philanthropy New York serves as the Chronicle of Philanthropy’s fiscal sponsor for philanthropic gifts.

 The Types of Funding We Accept